Solessfir/Glassy/README.md

 These are feature requirements, not addon-loading requirements: Glassy can run on its own, but it does not generate those icons, save chat history between sessions, or bundle emoji textures.
 Its own scrolling, retained session history, timestamps, and copy window work without Prat.

-Custom fonts require an addon that registers them with LibSharedMedia, such as SharedMedia or your own media pack.
-Fonts and personal settings shown in previews are not bundled with Glassy.

 ## Install

 **Downloads:** [GitHub Releases](https://github.com/Solessfir/Glassy/releases) · [CurseForge](https://www.curseforge.com/wow/addons/glassy) · [Wago Addons](https://addons.wago.io/addons/glassy).